ashisa/azuretoolkit/README.md

 The toolkit consists of the following scripts -\

 1. **vhdcopy.sh** - vhdcopy.sh a bash shell script to copy VHD files from one subscription to another or in same subscription in a different stora account.
-2. **vmcopy.sh** - vmcopy.sh is based on the vhdcopy.sh but does a lot more than that. you can use vmcopy.sh to copy VMs from one subscription to another, one region to another, change the vnets/subnets among others.
+2. **vmcopy.sh** - vmcopy.sh is based on the vhdcopy.sh but does a lot more than that. you can use vmcopy.sh to copy VMs from one subscription to another, one region to another, move it to a new availability set, change the vnets/subnets among others.
 3. **vmalerts.sh** - vmalerts.sh helps you set up alerts for all VMs under the current subscription to send out an email when CPU or memory consumption goes beyond the threshold percentages.
+4. **deprovisionvm.sh** - deprovisionvm.sh builds upon the work that was done with vmcopy.sh and takes it to the next level where it now makes a temporary copy of the VM, deprovisions it using custom script and finally, captures the VM for you to use as a generalized image for your production deployments.

 #Prerequisites
 + Install [**Azure CLI**] (https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/) and the awesome command-line JSON processor [**jq**] (https://stedolan.github.io/jq/)